MattIzSpooky/go-workshop/README.md

 This repository contains runnable examples of a few different topics.
 Starting with the basics and leading up to more advanced applications.
+My personal favorites being the HTTP, SQL and gRPC examples.

 ### Basics
 - [1.
 Hello World](./01.%20hello%20world)